 Tulsi is also called Holy Basil and most households in India have their own plant.
 The leaves are used in ayurvedic medicine, religious ceremonies or simply used as a tea.
 They are considered as an adaptogen which helps to reduce stress.
 You can buy the tea online or in organic shops.

-An ideal mixer for alcohol free cocktails.
+An ideal mixer for (alcohol free) cocktails or a spicy lemonade.
 Also adding a bit to your tea is a very good idea.
 Makes 1 litre.

 - 4 tablespoons tulsi tea

 - 100 ml ginger juice (extracted from 200 gramms ginger root)

 Add the lemon zest together with the tulsi tea and hibiscus flowers in a pot.
 Pour half a liter of hot water over it and let the mixtures rest for a few hours or overnight at a cool place.

 On the next day strain the mixture and add the lemon juice, ginger juice and honey or sugar.
 Heat everything on the stove till it almost boils, let it simmer for 1-2 minutes.
 Don't overheat otherwise the ginger will loose it's taste.
 Fill in sterile bottles.